Near Mosier in Wasco County, Oregon — The American West (Northwest)

 2. Exploring the Asphalt Ribbons of the Pacific Northwest.

 A twisty little bit of narrow two-lane weighing in at just under 15 miles, this highway climbs up and down the side of Rowena Crest with a trio of three separate sets of curves.
-It closely follows the landforms of the Columbia River Gorge and is in the firm tradition of Oregon DOT’s historic (Submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+It closely follows the landforms of (Submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on January 12, 2018.
-This page originally submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 106 times since then.
+It was originally submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 206 times since then and 47 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.